 What’s your favorite side dish to enjoy with this sheet pan shrimp boil or any seafood bake?
 Let us know in the comments below.

-Instant Pot Side Dishes – Huge list of side dishes that we love with a shrimp boil.
+Instant Pot Side Dishes – This is a huge list of side dishes that we love with a shrimp boil.

 Air Fryer Coconut Shrimp – Sweet, tangy, and just a bit spicy – this is one of my favorite combinations.
 All these amazing flavors come together perfectly in Coconut Shrimp, a popular restaurant appetizer.Make this healthier version of Air Fryer Coconut Shrimp with your handy Air Fryer that bakes items with a fraction of the fat of frying.
 Next to my Sheet Pan Shrimp boil, this is my favorite seafood recipe.